Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 As a tinkerer, code disassembly was simply out of the question.
 On the other hand, I'm educated enough to hack video games using a top-down approach — diving into the RAM/ROM structure and leveraging emulator debug modes.
 Basically just a bootlegger job, nothing too fancy, but more than enough for the task.

-## Why using Matlab / GNU Octave intead of Python like everyone ?
+## Why using Matlab / GNU Octave instead of Python like everyone ?

 First, this is my project, I do what I want in the first place.
 Do you know what a free electron is ?